-Related to the COVID-19 pandemic, THY paid attention to the recoverability of fleet, right of use assets and deferred tax assets and conducted impairment tests under different scenarios.
+Related to the COVID-19 pandemic, Group paid attention to the recoverability of fleet, right of use assets and deferred tax assets and conducted impairment tests under different scenarios.
 As a result, no impairment related to fleet and right of use assets was recognized.
-However, the recoverability on deferred tax was revised and a write-off of USD 131 has been recognized.